How to take care of a Cat with jaw tumor

-Jaw Tumor is the most common type of cancer in Cats, it arises all around the mouth (gums, tongue or tonsils, or other connected parts).
-It is painful to see your favorite pet animal suffering, but you have to be brave and be there for your Cat when they need you more than anything.
+Jaw Tumor is the most common type of cancer in Cats, and It is painful to see your favorite pet animal suffering.
+So to care for her you have to be brave and be there for your Cat when they need you more than anything.
+It arises all around the mouth (gums, tongue or tonsils, or other connected parts).
 It can not be recognized easily until it has grown into its dangerous stages, so it is better to look for signs so you can have a better idea about your cat’s health.

 As I mentioned in my other articles, “Cats aren’t that good at showing pain emotions to their owners,” so you’ll have to look for them yourselves.

 Here are some signs of cat with jaw tumor:

 The first thing you’ll notice in a Cat with a jaw Tumor is sudden weight loss due to almost no or much less appetite.

 It’s not because they don’t want to eat, it’s because they can not eat, Cats are very hungry animals, but a Cat with a tumor may only sniff its food and won’t take it to the mouth.